AdrienTorris/awesome-blazor/README.md

 * ['Death to JavaScript!'
 Blazor, for .NET Web Apps Using WebAssembly, Goes Alpha](https://visualstudiomagazine.com/articles/2018/03/23/blazor-alpha.aspx) March 23, 2018 - 'Death to JavaScript!'
 Blazor, for .NET Web Apps Using WebAssembly, Goes Alpha.
 * [Get started building .NET web apps that run in the browser with Blazor](https://blogs.msdn.microsoft.com/webdev/2018/03/22/get-started-building-net-web-apps-in-the-browser-with-blazor/) March 22, 2018 - Get started building .NET web apps that run in the browser with Blazor.
 * [Blazor and .NET Core hosting – the future’s bright](http://blog.tdwright.co.uk/2018/03/05/blazor-and-net-core-hosting-the-futures-bright) March 5, 2018 - Blazor and .NET Core hosting – the future’s bright.
+* [Blazor: a web UI framework running C# and .NET in the browser](https://www.oxfordcc.co.uk/blog/blazor-a-web-ui-framework-running-csharp-and-dotnet-in-the-browser) February 8, 2018 - Blazor: a web UI framework running C# and .NET in the browser.
 * [A new experiment: Browser-based web apps with .NET and Blazor](https://blogs.msdn.microsoft.com/webdev/2018/02/06/blazor-experimental-project/) February 6, 2018 - A new experiment: Browser-based web apps with .NET and Blazor.
 * [Blazor: a technical introduction](http://blog.stevensanderson.com/2018/02/06/blazor-intro/) February 6, 2018 - Blazor: a technical introduction.
 * [Running Blazor on Mono in the browser](http://blog.stevensanderson.com/2017/11/05/blazor-on-mono/) - November 5, 2017 - Running Blazor on Mono in the browser.